Image Credit: congerdesign

 Well, they would say that wouldn’t they?

-The Sleep Council, who describe themselves as “an impartial organisation that looks at how you can adopt healthier sleep habits and focuses on raising awareness of a good night’s sleep to health and wellbeing” are the consumer education arm of the National Bed Federation, the trade association for British bed manufacturers.
+The Sleep Council, who describe themselves as “an impartial organisation that looks at how you can adopt healthier sleep habits and focuses on raising awareness of a good night’s sleep to health and wellbeing” are the consumer education arm of the National Bed Federation, which is the trade association for the UK's bed and mattress manufacturers.

 Mattress manufacturers, naturally enough, want you to buy more mattresses.

 So before you get rid of that mattress, the most environmentally friendly thing to do is ask yourself if you really need a new one.
 Yes, if the springs are sticking into your back or your bed is uncomfortable you absolutely do need to replace your mattress - good quality sleep is vitally important for your health and wellbeing.